Getting a wood splinter stuck in your finger or toe is no laughing matter.

 Then apply the finish or paint to the deck.
 Use a roller for the first coat and then a brush for the second.

-This will provide for a smooth finish to the woodgrain.
+This will provide a smooth finish to the woodgrain.
 Be sure to allow up to three days for the paint to properly dry.

-That will allow it to blend with the wood so you have a stunning deck to show off to your friends and family.
+That will allow it to blend with the wood, so you have a stunning deck to show off to your friends and family.

 Originally designed by the Rocket Chemical Company in 1953 as a degreaser and solvent for the aerospace industry, the use of WD-40 has quickly become widespread.

-Not only to remove stains, grime, and grease from surfaces like metal and glass, this special blend of lubricants is also safe to use on wood, siding, and hardwood floors.
+Not only to remove stains, grime, and grease from surfaces like metal and glass, but this special blend of lubricants is also safe to use on wood, siding, and hardwood floors.

-Just in case you find any splinters in your old furniture or want to fix the splintered wood boards use some WD-40.
+Just in case you find any splinters in your old furniture or want to fix the splintered wood boards, use some WD-40.